A Healing Spice (Star Anise)

 Folklore

 In spiritual practices, Star Anise was (and still is) used to deepen meditation and connection with the divine.
-The starry shape with shiny seeds nestled in their perfect pods became a symbol of divination, used to awaken intuitive gifts, enhance dreamwork and facilitate high states of consciousness and connection with high frequency guides.
+The starry shape with shiny seeds nestled in their perfect pods form a symbol of divination, used to awaken intuitive gifts, enhance dreamwork and facilitate high states of consciousness and connection with high frequency guides.

-Star anise is a spice with deep roots in Asian and Middle Eastern cultures.
+Star Anise is a spice with deep roots in Asian and Middle Eastern cultures.
 It has been used for thousands of years not only for flavouring food but also for its healing benefits.
 Originally from Vietnam and China as a key ingredient for soup broths, spice blends and health remedies, Star Anise continues to be a versatile and valuable ingredient in kitchens and medicine cabinets across the globe.

 A Healing Spice (Star Anise) by Sue Cartwright, Spiral Leaf